DivyaGodayal/CoderChef-Kitchen/Strings/Minimum-Window-Substring/README.md

 </center>

 * **Time Complexity:** `O(2*|S| + |T|)`
-In the worst case we might end up visiting every element of string `S` twice, once by left pointer and once by right pointer. |T| to get the T counter.
+In the worst case we might end up visiting every element of string `S` twice, once by left pointer and once by right pointer. |T| represents the length of string `T`.

 * **Space Complexity:** `O(|S| + |T|)`
 |S| when the window size is equal to the entire string `S`. |T| when `T` has all unique characters.